nemocrys/IRCamera/README.md

 ## Usage

-To record images use the script *run_ircamera.py*.
+To record images use the script *run_ircamera.py* and the parameter file *settings.yml*.

 There is an issue with the configuration of emissivities, currently only a value of 1 can be set.